SheffieldSolar/PV_Live-API/README.md

                         Specify an entity type, either 'gsp' or 'pes'.
 Default is 'gsp'.
   --entity_id <entity_id>
                         Specify an entity ID, default is 0 (i.e. national).
+  --extra_fields <field1[,field2, ...]>
+                        Specify an extra_fields (as a comma-separated list to include when requesting data from the API, defaults to 'installedcapacity_mwp'.
   --period <5|30>       Desired temporal resolution (in minutes) for PV outturn estimates.
                         Default is 30.
   -q, --quiet           Specify to not print anything to stdout.